-What makes me a good candidate for a college baseball team is what also will make me a good college student; I have a competitive drive that is quiet but imperative.
+What makes me a good candidate for a college baseball team is what also will make me a good college student; I have a competitive drive that is quiet.
 I led all of my teams in nearly every statistic over the years, but have done so without public celebration because what’s always important to me is becoming the best player.
 I can be.
-That is only partially characterised by a batting average and other stats.
-It is training hard, excelling at the intellectual strategy and enjoying the brotherhood of the team in the dugout.
+That is only partially characterized by stats.
+It is training hard, learning the game strategy and enjoying the brotherhood of the team in the dugout.
 The hard work behind the scenes leaves people telling me that I seem so calm on the mound, that I hit hard line drives with an easy swing, that my hands are soft in the infield even when the situation is tense.

 This is also my approach to studying.
-Of course, I set goals of making high honor roll.
-I make sure that my homework is carefully done in advance of athletic training.
-Everything is balanced in my life though my schedule is busy.
+I set goals to make the high honor roll.
+I make sure that my homework is carefully done in advance of training.
+I try to keep things balanced though my schedule is busy.

 Finally, what makes me a great candidate for your team is that I will be a leader.
-Whether that means captain or not, the coaching staff can always rely on me to get a good night sleep, to eat right, to be one time, to always put 200% effort and to see that their teaching is implemented on the field.
+Whether that means captain or not, the coaching staff can always rely on me to get a good night sleep, to eat right, to be on time, to always put 200% effort and to see that their teaching is implemented on the field.
 I will be the first one in the dugout and the last off the field.
-I will ask for help when I need it and I will befriend the weakest player and make him better.
+I will ask for help when I need it, accept help when I don’t think I need it, and I will befriend the weakest player and make him better.